Nepal Tourist Visa:

 Let's see the Mardi Himal trek cost for Nepali

-- Kathmandu to Pokhara by tourist bus: NPR 1700 per person( one way)
+- The cost for a one-way ticket from Kathmandu to Pokhara by tourist bus is NPR 1,700 per person.

 Side Trips and Extensions from the Mardi Himal Base Camp Trek